Where to Stay in Seoul With Luggage (2026): The 5-Minute Walk Mistake Most Travelers Make

 But the city does not feel reached.

+You follow one set of arrows, then hesitate.
+There are more exits than expected.
 You surface into a wide intersection just as the crossing signal resets.
 The suitcase feels heavier now.
-The final street rises gently.
-Not enough to matter without luggage.
-Enough to feel strangely personal with it.
+The final street rises gently — not enough to matter without luggage, enough to feel strangely personal with it.

 traveler dragging suitcase near Seoul subway exit at night arrival fatigue